Alert Logic Log Collector for Microsoft Azure Event Hubs

 To deploy the ARM template:

-1. Access the ARM template page in Azure.
+1. Access the ARM template page in Azure, which deploys the standard 'Consumption' plan ARM template.

 -or-